mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-We have automated tests that perform the scenarios to Register a patient, admit them both for ambulatory and urgent care, make demographic updates, and discharge them.
-The automated tests validate that the HL7 interface constructs valid ADT messages that conform to the certification specification.
-RWT in Webchart EHR would include creating 3 separate Refer to Systems end points with interface specific configuration configured and 3 separate Auto Routes to capture the new registrations, demographic updates, admissions, and discharges.
-When using Webchart EHR to register a patient, update demographics, admit, or discharge the system will automatically produce the HL7 messages and send them to the configured end point with the HL7 format that meets the requirements of the NIST validation tool to be accepted by the public health agency.
+Automated tests will perform scenarios to register a patient, admit them for both ambulatory and urgent care, make demographic updates, and discharge them.
+These tests validate that the HL7 interface constructs valid ADT messages conforming to certification specifications.
+RWT in WebChart EHR will include creating three separate Refer to Systems endpoints with interface-specific configuration and three separate Auto Routes to capture new registrations, demographic updates, admissions, and discharges.
+When using WebChart EHR to register a patient, update demographics, admit, or discharge, the system will automatically produce HL7 messages and send them to the configured endpoint in the HL7 format required by the NIST validation tool for acceptance by the public health agency.
+The HL7 message success rate will be calculated as the number of successful HL7 messages generated and accepted (numerator) divided by the total number of HL7 message generation attempts (denominator).

 #### Expected Outcome(s)

-It is expected that test failures will be rare and that the automated tests will pass successfully in a minimum of 95% of nightly runs.
-Any failures are expected to be due to a failure in the testing infrastructure rather than in the functionality of the API.
-In the case of reported WebChart applications errors, issues shall be tracked and resolved.
-In the case of public health agency internal errors, the public health agency shall be notified of the issue.
+It is expected that test failures will be rare, with automated tests passing successfully in at least 95% of nightly runs (numerator: successful HL7 messages, denominator: total HL7 message attempts).
+Any failures are expected to be due to issues in the testing infrastructure rather than the functionality of the API.
+In the case of reported WebChart application errors, issues will be tracked and resolved.
+In the case of public health agency internal errors, the public health agency will be notified of the issue.

 #### Care Setting(s)